typed-ember/glint/README.md

 Glint is not currently integrated with `ember-cli-typescript`, so typechecking performed during an `ember-cli` build will not take templates into account.

-In addition, only templates with backing classes are currently supported.
-That is, the following are **not yet** checkable with Glint:
+In addition, only templates associated with (or embedded in) `.ts` files are currently supported.
+That is, template-only components are **not yet** checkable with Glint.

-- template-only components
-- `render(...)` calls in tests

 Finally, the template registry described in the "With Ember.js" section above must currently be maintained by hand.
 A few possibilities for mitigating that pain have been discussed, but ultimately the best solution will be when [strict mode] comes to Ember and we no longer need to reckon with runtime resolution of template entities.